warren-bank/fork-Xanado/README.md

 ## Learning
 To assist learners, there are two special 'chat' messages that can be entered.
-* `hint` tells you the highest scoring play the computer can find for you, before your play.
+- `hint` tells you the highest scoring play the computer can find for you, before your play.
 Everyone in the game is told when you send this message (to prevent cheating.)
-* `advise` will turn on/off post-play analysis.
+- `advise` will turn on/off post-play analysis.
 This will suggest an alternative, higher-scoring play, if one exists, that you could have played.

 # Dictionaries
 The `/dictionaries` directory contains all the dictionaries.
 Included with the installation are 4 pre-built dictionaries:
-* `SOWPODS_English` - 409K words from an [unofficial version](https://www.wordgamedictionary.com/sowpods/download/sowpods.txt) of the standard European English SCRABBLE® competition dictionary.
+- `SOWPODS_English` - 409K words from an [unofficial version](https://www.wordgamedictionary.com/sowpods/download/sowpods.txt) of the standard European English SCRABBLE® competition dictionary.
-* `German` - 404k word list from the [germandict project on Sourceforge](https://sourceforge.net/projects/germandict/files/).
+- `German` - 404k word list from the [germandict project on Sourceforge](https://sourceforge.net/projects/germandict/files/).
-* `British_English` - a custom 66k word British English dictionary, designed for casual players, to reflect the average vocabulary of a university-educated Briton.
+- `British_English` - a custom 70k word British English dictionary, designed for casual players, to reflect the average vocabulary of a university-educated Briton.
 Note that many American word spellings are also included, to reflect the flexible nature of our shared language.
-* `ODS8_French` - 411k word French SCRABBLE® competition dictionary.
+- `ODS8_French` - 411k word French SCRABBLE® competition dictionary.
-* `Oxford_5000` - 28K words derived from the [Oxford Learner's Dictionary](https://www.oxfordlearnersdictionaries.com/wordlists/oxford3000-5000)
+- `Oxford_5000` - 28K words derived from the [Oxford Learner's Dictionary](https://www.oxfordlearnersdictionaries.com/wordlists/oxford3000-5000)

 # Security
 The assumption is that you will be running the game on a private server with a limited, trustworthy audience.
 As such the security options are minimal; access to the game play is not protected.
-There is an option to apply basic authentication to the games management interface that will prevent unauthorized deletion or creation of games - see the example config.json for more.
+There is an option to apply basic authentication to the games management interface that will prevent unauthorized deletion or creation of games - see the `example-config.json` for more.

 The server can be configure to use HTTPS, see the example config.json for